projectsbyif/data-permissions-catalogue/content/patterns/multi-factor-authentication-using-text-message.md

 examples:
 - title: Two Factor Auth List
   url: https://twofactorauth.org/
-  description: a directory of online services and whether they allow multi-factor authentication
+  description: A directory of online services and whether they allow multi-factor authentication
 ---

 Multi-factor authentication adds an extra layer of security on top of a username and password.
 In this kind of multi-factor authentication, a service sends someone a text message with a unique code which they can use to access the service.
 The code is unique to that person and device.
 It’s single-use and expires after a short period of time.
 When installing a mobile banking app, for example, a customer receives a code that they enter to complete the setup.